slaclab/lcls-double-bunch-fel/docs/readme.md

 1. Set up the clock.
     1. 1.428 GHz and +1dbm
     1. Set RF ON
-3. Set up the AWG.
+1. Set up the AWG.
     1. conda create --name myenv python=3.6
     1. source activate myenv
     1. python3 -m pip install pyvisa jupyerlab numpy bokeh h5py
-4. Set up the network.
+1. Set up the network.
-    5. Plug in ethernet cables for the trigger, small scope, and big scope.
+    1. Plug in ethernet cables for the trigger, small scope, and big scope.
     1. On the TDS3054B, set its IP manually to 192.168.1.123.
+[Ref](https://www.tek.com/oscilloscope/tds3014b-manual/tds3000b-series-user-manual).
+Test the connection using the "Test Connection" button on the oscilloscope.
-    2. On the router, set the MAC of the small scope to 192.168.1.123.
+    3. On the router, set the MAC of the small scope to 192.168.1.123.
-    3. On the TDS7154, turn on the LAN server.
+    4. On the TDS7154, turn on the LAN server.
+[Ref](https://www.tek.com/oscilloscope/tds7254-manual/tds7404-tds7254-tds7154-user-manual).
-    4. On the function generator, set the IP to 192.168.1.125.
-[Ref](https://www.thinksrs.com/downloads/pdfs/manuals/DG645m.pdf)
+    5. On the DG645, set the IP to 192.168.1.125.
+If you can manage DHCP, great, do that instead.
+[Ref](https://www.thinksrs.com/downloads/pdfs/manuals/DG645m.pdf).
-    5. Test the connection using the "Test Connection" button on the oscilloscope.

 ### Turn on or off the kickers